Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Things to Buy for Your Home

-- Crate - Your dog’s crate will be their safe, personal space in your home.
+Your puppy's crate will be their safe, personal space in your home.

-- Bed - Whether you place it inside the crate or somewhere else, the dog bed will keep them comfortable.
+Whether you place it inside the crate or elsewhere, an orthopedic dog bed will keep them comfortable.

-- Blanket - If you live in a cold area or you have a dog that feels cold easily, get a blanket they can snuggle with to keep warm.
+If you live in a cold area or have a dog that feels cold quickly, get a blanket they can snuggle with to keep warm.

-- Cleaning Essentials - Make sure you get cleaning sprays specifically for dog messes.
+Make sure you get cleaning sprays specifically for dog messes.
 Dogs like to do their business in the same place.
-So, don't let them smell even a trace of their accident in the middle of your living room.
+So, don't let them smell even a trace of their accident in your living room.
 They might make that their permanent toilet.

 Dog Tag and Identification